 National Association of Attorneys General

-Tamara is the NAAG Center for Tobacco and Public Health staff counsel.
-In this role, she provides commercial litigation and arbitration expertise to the Settling States in their work to enforce the Master Settlement Agreement (MSA), is involved with matters related to the MSA’s public health provisions, and works with the Settling States on various tobacco matters.
+In her work with the NAAG Center for Tobacco and Public Health, Tamara provides commercial litigation and arbitration expertise to the Settling States in their work to enforce the Master Settlement Agreement (MSA).
+She is involved with matters related to the MSA’s public health provisions and works with the Settling States on various tobacco matters.